Stanford-NavLab/gnss_lib_py/docs/source/contributing/development.rst

 ------------------------

 1. Fork `gnss_lib_py <https://github.com/Stanford-NavLab/gnss_lib_py>`__
-   (look for the "Fork" button).

-2. Clone your fork locally:
+   (look for the "Fork" button), then clone your fork locally:

    .. code-block:: bash

       git clone https://github.com/<your username>/gnss_lib_py

-3. If using poetry, follow the :ref:`developer install instructions<developer install>` to install pyenv, poetry, and the python dependencies.
+2. If using poetry, follow the :ref:`developer install instructions<developer install>` to install pyenv, poetry, and the python dependencies.
 If using :code:`pip` or :code:`conda` for package management instead, use :code:`pip install -r requirements.txt` to install dependencies.

-4. Create a local branch:
+3. Create a local branch:

    .. code-block:: bash

       git checkout -b your-name/name-of-your-bugfix-or-feature

-5. Make changes locally and document them appropriately.
+4. Make changes locally and document them appropriately.
 See the :ref:`Documentation<documentation>` section for more details.

    If the feature branch includes new functionality, you must also: